nacs-lab/molecube2/README.md

     Return 16 bytes ID that can be waited/operated on by `wait_seq` and `cancel_seq`.
     An ID of all bits set indicates error.
-    The ID will be followed by 2 bytes indicating if there's any TTL and DDS overrides.
+    The ID will be followed by two numbers (each `32 * nbanks` bits long) indicating the current low and hi ttl override, and then one byte for each DDS override (TODO DDS override info format).
+    The TTL bank number is read from the sequence itself (1 for sequence version < 3).
     The reply will be sent right away indicating that the sequence is ready to start or has started.